ppryanichek/100-days-of-code/log.md

 * Learned about generics, generic classes and wildcards in java.
 * Read about IPv4 & IPv6.
 * Raised kata on codewars now I have 6 kyu.

+### Day 35: November 18, Monday

+**Today`s Progress**: Started to understand how to work with Stream API.
+Took apart a couple of examples and tried to solve a task on codewars using Stream (didn't work).

+This topic is hard for me, I think it will take enough time...
+I'll continue tomorrow.

+**Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)